-This 4 ingredient, no-churn lemon ice cream is sure to hit the spot!
-Bright with citrus flavour, refreshing and creamy, it’s a delicious and easy alternative to churning ice cream.
+This simple 4 ingredient, no-churn lemon ice cream is sure to hit the spot!
+It’s bright with citrus flavour, refreshing and creamy!

-I don’t know about you, but I’ve reached that point in the winter where I long for a little taste of summer.
-This Meyer lemon ice cream is like a bowl of sunshine – bright with citrus flavour, creamy and refreshing.
+This lemon ice cream is like a bowl of sunshine – bright with citrus flavour, creamy and refreshing.
 And best of all, it’s no-churn!

 - In a large bowl with an electric mixer or the bowl of a stand mixer, combine the 10% and 35% cream.
 Beat at medium-high speed until cream starts to thicken a bit, 4-5 minutes.
 Add sugar and beat until incorporated.
 Add lemon juice and zest and mix until combined.

 - Pour into an 8-inch square cake pan or a 9 x 5-inch loaf pan.
-Cover tightly and freeze until firm, about 24 hours.
+Cover tightly with plastic wrap and then a layer of aluminum foil (to hold the plastic tight) and freeze until firm, about 24 hours.